bedre/The-Responsive-Scaffold/README.md

 1. Not developed with IE6 support in mind
 2. Uses SASS/Compass for CSS, SCSS file formats
-3. Uses box-sizing: border-box for everything, with a polyfill that works for IE6 & 7.
-See [blog post by Paul Irish](http://paulirish.com/2012/box-sizing-border-box-ftw/) and the [boxsizing.htc polyfill Github repo](https://github.com/Schepp/box-sizing-polyfill)
+3. Uses [box-sizing: border-box](http://paulirish.com/2012/box-sizing-border-box-ftw/) for everything, with [a polyfill that works for IE6 & 7](https://github.com/Schepp/box-sizing-polyfill).
 4. Responsive breakpoints:
     *  Tiny: <600px (the default layout)
     *  Small: 600px